TathagataChakraborti/survey-visualizer/README.md

 You can contribute in two forms:

 1. Directly to this code base for new features, bug fixes, etc. Open an issue [here](https://github.com/TathagataChakraborti/survey-visualizer/issues/new/choose).
-2. To the surveys that pull from this code base, in the form of new paper entires, updates to the taxonomies, and so on.
+2. To the surveys that pull from this code base, in the form of new paper entries, updates to the taxonomies, and so on.
 See below for a list of active deployments.

 ### Active Deployments